Confused about an acronym or term you see while using the Summit Learning Platform? We've put together some definitions of our most common terms:

 Habits of Success are the social and emotional skills that enable students to be successful at both academic and non-academic pursuits.
 Summit has adopted the Building Blocks for Learning framework developed by Dr. Brooke Stafford-Brizard on behalf of Turnaround for Children (2016).
 The Building Blocks framework integrates decades of the most promising research on social-emotional learning in an aligned and comprehensive manner.

-Descriptions of what a skill looks like in the context of a specific role.
+Descriptions of what skills look like in the context of a specific role.

-All students have a mentor who serves as their coach and advocate, supporting them as they develop strong character, life and self-directed learning skills.
+All students have a mentor who serves as their coach and advocate, supporting them as they develop strong character, life and Self-Direction learning skills.

 Power Focus Area

-A focus area that has been identified as essential content knowledge, based on course standards.
-It is central to college and career readiness and the course’s projects/concept units.
-Students must pass every Power Focus Area’s content assessment by the end of the school year in order to pass the course.
+A Focus Area that has been identified as essential Content Knowledge, based on course standards.
+It is central to college and career readiness and the course’s Projects/Math Units.
+Students must pass every Power Focus Area’s Content Assessment by the end of the school year in order to pass the course.
 Note that a student does NOT receive partial credit for Power Focus Areas.

 Procedural Fluency (math)

 Procedural fluency is the ability to apply procedures accurately, efficiently, and flexibly; to transfer procedures to different problems and contexts; to build or modify procedures from other procedures, and to recognize when one strategy or procedure is more appropriate to apply than another.
 Procedural fluency — often developed through focused practice on exercises, not problems — is an important part of students’ math education.
 It enables them to focus on higher-level thinking and more advanced mathematics.
 It can support and solidify students’ emerging conceptual understanding.

 Is a prolonged inquiry into an open-ended question(s) relevant to the discipline.